D7460N/D7460N.dev/ADD.md

 <h2 id="whatif">: : WHAT IF? : :</h2>

-What if a development project could be set up and running, just as they are typically today with JS frameworks, but in less than half the time, with less than half the code, and with less than half the effort?
+<i>What if</i> a development project could be set up and running, just as they are typically today with JS frameworks, but in <b>less than half the time</b>, with <b>less than half the code</b>, and with <b>less than half the effort</b>?

-What if that development project's front-end could be decoupled and independent from yet compatible with any standards-compliant JS framework?
+<i>What if</i> that development project's front-end could be <b>decoupled</b> and <b>independent</b> from yet <b>compatible</b> with any standards-compliant JS framework?
 ([Separation of Concerns](#separation-of-concerns) - GUI and business logic from data logic)

-What if that development project's front-end was dependency free, fully responsive, accessible, usable, keyboard navigable, self-aware, and worked with all modern and future browsers out-of-the-box?
+<i>What if</i> that development project's front-end was dependency free, fully responsive, accessible, usable, keyboard navigable, self-aware, and <b>worked with all modern and future browsers out-of-the-box</b>?

-What if that development project's front-end was easy and intuitive to understand, implement, and maintain for fellow engineers?
+<i>What if</i> that development project's front-end was <b>easy and intuitive</b> to understand, implement, and maintain for <b>current and future fellow designers/developers</b>?

-Would such a project require less ramp-up time, be significantly more efficient, flexible, performant, longer lasting, and less costly to build and maintain?
+Would not such a project require significatly less ramp-up time, be much more efficient, flexible, performant, longer lasting, and less costly to build and maintain?
 Ultimately benefiting developers, end-users, and stakeholders alike?

-These are the questions this project seeks to answer.
+<b>These are the questions this project seeks to answer.</b>

 New(ish) browser supported modern HTML and CSS functionality and accompanying design and development techniques allow for literally "doing more with less". ([Least Power Principle](#least-power))

-These are outlined in the ever improving guidelines, how-tos, and notes below.
+The ever improving outline, guidelines, how-tos, and notes of which are detailed below.

 ---